hipe/tmx/lib/skylab/snag/doc/issues/031-thoughts-on-event-architecture.md

 ## at the mouth of the river

-it is tempting to, at the modality client level, simply emit whatever events you end with as events out to whoever is listening to you.
+it is tempting to, at the modality client level, simply call_digraph_listeners whatever events you end with as events out to whoever is listening to you.
 The problem is that it is your job ultimately to decide how events turn into strings - f.w's and libraries will not (nor should they,